Case histories and success stories – how you can help to make changes in a child’s Life

 After a year of working the gang-controlled route, the bus driver defaulted on one of his payments, and Jimmy found himself fearing for his life.
 He got on a train to Mexico where he was caught, once again, by the immigration police and deported back to Nicaragua.

 This time he was placed in the care of Casa Alianza, where he feels much safer.
-He has realized that there are too many risks to living on the streets, travelling from place to place.
+He has realised that there are too many risks to living on the streets, travelling from place to place.

 ¨In Casa Alianza they help you… they work out all of the resentment you have inside.
 They understand. ¨